rust-db/refinery/refinery_cli/README.md

 ```sh
 refinery migrate -e DB_URI files -p ./sql_migrations
 ```
-This option is extra useful when running refinery inside a docker container, were you usualy have the db connection info stored as an environment variable.
+This option is also useful when running refinery inside a docker container, where you usually have the db connection info stored as an environment variable.

 For more info and migration options run.